Drinks Guide

 If you are getting married at The Barn at Brynich the bar will open after the ceremony.

-If you have your service elsewhere and are arriving at the Barn for your wedding reception, the bar will be open on your arrival.
+If you have your service elsewhere and are arriving at the Barn for your wedding reception, we can provide arrival drinks and the bar will be open.

 We may be able to source particular drinks that are not normally stocked.
 These will be quoted for on request and any that remain unsold at the end of the night will be charged for at a rate to be agreed.

-Any keg deposits, delivery charges etc will also be chargeable.
+Any deposits, delivery charges etc will also be chargeable.

 Tea & Coffee